What is an Importer of Record (IOR) for Clinical Trials?

 This blog will answer some of the most frequently asked questions about IOR, including:

-This FAQ page will help you understand more clearly the role of the IOR in the global supply chain.
+This FAQ page will help you understand more clearly the role of the IOR in the global clinical supply chain.

-An importer of record (IOR) is the party responsible for meeting all local compliance requirements when importing goods internationally.
+An Importer of Record (IOR) is the party responsible for meeting all local compliance requirements when importing goods internationally.
 This includes confirming the goods are correctly classified, the relevant taxes and duties are paid, and all the correct export documents and permits are filed.

 The IOR is often the owner or purchaser of the imported goods, but it can also be a properly authorized agent or legal entity in the destination country.
 The IOR is liable for all risks associated with clearing the goods through customs and will be listed on all relevant documentation.